OctopusDeploy/blog/blog/2022-q2/support-emails/index.md

   - Runbooks
 ---

 You can automate lots of useful tasks with Octopus Runbooks, especially around the management of infrastructure.
-One of the subtler but no less useful things, however, is the ability to let people know when there are problems.
+One of the subtler but no less useful things, however, is  Octopus can let people know when there are problems.

 There are a couple of ways to approach this, depending on the information needed and what's useful to your support teams.